shoppad/mesa-templates/shopify/order/send-to-salesforce-lead/README.md

 9. Save the client secret as `salesforce_client_secret`
 10. Save your Salesforce username as `salesforce_username`
 11. Save your Salesforce password as `salesforce_password`
+12. Save your Salesforce instance's URL as the `salesforce-instance` Storage item

+## Optional Customizations

+- Map additional fields by editing the `shopify-salesforce-lead-map.js` script.